Closure of the Company's offer | MarketScreener

 Closure of the Company’s offer under the Albion VCTs Prospectus Top Up Offers 2022/2023 (the “Offers")

-The Board of Kings Arms Yard VCT PLC (the "Company") is pleased to announce that it has reached its £12.5 million limit (inclusive of £4 million of the Company’s over-allotment facility exercised) under its offer for subscription pursuant to the Prospectus issued on 10 October 2022 ("Offer") by the Company and the other Albion VCTs, which as of today is fully subscribed for the Company and has now closed to further valid applications.
+The Board of Albion Enterprise VCT PLC (the "Company") is pleased to announce that it has reached its £16.5 million limit (inclusive of £8 million of the Company’s over-allotment facility exercised) under its offer for subscription pursuant to the Prospectus issued on 10 October 2022 ("Offer") by the Company and the other Albion VCTs, which as of today is fully subscribed for the Company and has now closed to further valid applications.

 The next allotments in respect of valid applications received prior to the Offer closing are expected to take place on 31 March 2023, for applications in respect of the current tax year, and on 14 April 2023 for applications in respect of the 2023/2024 tax year.
 Dealing in such shares is expected to commence within 3 business days following allotment.

-Albion Enterprise VCT PLC and Albion Technology & General VCT PLC remain open for valid applications.
-As of 16 March 2023, the total amount raised across the Albion VCTs under the Albion VCT Offers is £77 million.
+Albion Technology & General VCT PLC remains open for valid applications.
+As of 17 March 2023, the total amount raised across the Albion VCTs under the Albion VCT Offers is £78.5 million.

 The Albion VCT Offers opened on 10 October 2022 and are expected to close no later than 29 September 2023 (unless fully subscribed by an earlier date or previously closed).